Too Many Monitors? Here’s How to Choose the Right One

 Bestseller

-Refresh rate indicates how many times per second the monitor updates the image, measured in Hertz (Hz).
-A higher refresh rate results in smoother motion and can enhance activities like gaming, video watching, or even general use by reducing blur and flicker.
+Refresh rate refers to how many times per second a monitor updates the image, measured in hertz (Hz).
+Choosing the right refresh rate impacts how smooth motion appears, making it important for gaming, video playback, and general use.

 Popular options